stephan-rayner/blog/stephan-rayner/content/posts/RewriteGitCommit.md

 ### A Quick Word of Caution

-If you’ve already pushed the commit to a shared branch, renaming it will rewrite history.
-You’ll need to force push:
+If you’ve already pushed the commit to a centralized repository we will have to overwrite it.
+Overwirting the old commit with the new one will in this case, require a force push:

 ```bash
 git push --force